godaddy/gasket/packages/gasket-cli/docs/plugins.md

 }
 ```

-Then, upon running `gasket docs`, developers will automatically find
+Then, running `gasket docs` will automatically provide documentation for the
-documentation for the `detective` plugin.
+`detective` plugin.

-## One-off plugins
+## One-off Plugins

-While it is encouraged to build plugins as separate packages, the ability to
+While it's encouraged to build plugins as separate packages, you have the
-create one-off plugins in an app is available.
-Files in a `plugins/` directory
+flexibility to create one-off plugins for your app.
+Files in a `plugins/`
-at the root of the Gasket project will automatically be loaded by the CLI for
+directory at the root of your Gasket project will be automatically loaded by the
-the engine.
-This gives you access to tie into lifecycles, set timings, or even
+CLI for the engine.
+This allows you to connect to lifecycles, set timings, or
 add your own hooks.

-These type of app-level plugins allow you to experiment quickly, before deciding
+These app-level plugins enable quick experimentation before deciding which ones
-what is best for reused across apps.
+are suitable for reuse across apps.
 If you find yourself duplicating app-level
-plugins across apps, be sure to extract it as an npm package which can be
+plugins across multiple apps, consider extracting them as npm packages, which
-versioned, published, and imported to your different apps.
+can be versioned, published, and imported into your different apps.

 [one-off plugins]:#one-off-plugins
 [here]:/packages/gasket-engine/README.md